slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Kevin Kelly*

 > *"The best investments are «buy and forget.»" (...)
-"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
 "The Memorial Day we remember our unrealized gains." (...)
 "The two biggest investing mistakes are panic buying and panic selling." (...)
+"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
 "I only believe in micro.
 I don’t believe in macro." (...)
-"A great reason to buy instead of renting is that you get to fire your landlord." (...)
 "The larger the herd, the lower the returns." (...)
-"No one can predict macro." (...)
-"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
+"All returns in life, weather in wealth, relationships or knowledge come from compound interest." (...)
+"A great reason to buy instead of renting is that you get to fire your landlord."
 -- Naval Ravikant*

-### On your investment comfort zone
+### On investment comfort zone

+> *"When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."
+-- Warren Buffett*

 Scared money never wins.
 It’s all about the risk of losing money versus the risk of missing opportunity.

 > *"The safest way to double your money is to fold it over once and put it in your pocket."
 -- Kin Hubbard*

-> *"When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."
--- Warren Buffett*

 ### How to spot good investments?

 > *"It’s not what you buy.
 It’s what you pay.
 There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
 How do you get low price to value?
 The answer is low optimism."
 -- Howard Marks*